 The spouse typically receives around 50% of the pension, although some plans offer up to 66%.
 Children can usually receive 25% of the pension until the age of 18 or 23 if they remain in full-time education.

 These changes could significantly impact the overall tax burden on inherited pensions, particularly for estates above the inheritance tax threshold.
-It’s essential to review your estate planning strategy ahead of time to mitigate potential tax liabilities and ensure your beneficiaries are not subject to unexpected financial burdens.
+It’s essential to review your estate planning strategy ahead of time to mitigate potential tax liabilities and ensure your estate and beneficiaries are not subject to unexpected financial burdens.

 Defined contribution pension schemes typically offer more favourable inheritance conditions.
 You can name any beneficiary, and they will receive all that remains of your pension benefits after your death.